Crunch-io/ta-da/content/diy/_index.md

 +++

-* Easily import data from with Crunch direct importers for survey software, including SurveyMonkey, Decipher, Qualtrics, and Confirmit.
+* Easily import data from with Crunch direct importers for survey software, including SurveyMonkey, Decipher, Qualtrics, and Confirmit
-* Embed white-labeled Crunch.io in your portal.
+* Embed white-labeled Crunch.io in your portal
-* Enable single sign-on.
+* Enable single sign-on
-* Use scripting to automate data preparation.
+* Use scripting to automate data preparation
-* Data flows to Crunch.io when fielding closes.
+* Data flows to Crunch.io when fielding closes
-* Share dashboards with collaborators and clients.
+* Share dashboards with collaborators and clients